SSaquif/java-lambdas/README.md

 We did not pass the behaviour directly to the person, instead we passed in another thing that could perform the behaviour

-This is thee problem Lambdas and FP fixes
+This is the problem Lambdas and FP fixes

 ```java
 public class Person {